Tapestry Crochet Baby Blanket Free Pattern

 Work around the border of the blanket evenly in single crochet.
 Make sure that you work 3 SC in each corner of the border.
 When you have completed two rounds, join to first SC with a slip stitch.
 Fasten off and weave in the ends!

-You can Purchase the PDF file (which will be emailed to you automatically after purchase) for $5 USD through Ravelry or by clicking the button below.
+If you’d like your own copy, the Ad-Free PDF file (which will be emailed to you automatically) can be purchased through Ravelry, or by clicking the “Purchase PDF File” button to the right.